ZXRush001/SiameseCPP/README.md

 ## Pretrain code

-You should download prot_bert_bfd pretrain folder before you use, then run code in pretrain.py and save the pretrain embedding.
+You should download prot_bert_bfd （https://huggingface.co/Rostlab/prot_bert_bfd） into pretrain folder before you use, then run code in pretrain.py and save the pretrain embedding.

 ## Run code